szydek/seqtweak/README.md

 2. Add the SeqTweak to track 1 along with any instrument you'd like to control
 3. Create a MIDI clip in track 1 and while playing (or after selecting desired notes in the clip), click "Capture" to capture pitches from selected clip MIDI notes.
 4. Once the MIDI notes are captured, play either the existing clip or create new clips with different rhythm patterns to control how the captured notes are played
-5. OPTIONAL: If you have a Novation LaunchControl XL controler, you can use the Max MIDI Sender / Reciever directly after SeqTweak to the second MIDI track set to send to a desired user channel for the LaunchControl XL.
+5. OPTIONAL: If you have a Novation LaunchControl XL controller (LC), you can send LC messages to a second MIDI track set to send to a desired user channel for the connected LaunchControl XL using the Max MIDI Reciever device on that channel.

 **WIP:**
-Finish up work on reverse order playback mode, additional MIDI mapping options, better documentation / explanations of how it works.
+Finish up work on reverse order playback mode, additional MIDI mapping options, better documentation / explanations / demos of how it works.

 **BUGS:**
 Note-Offs may not be working as expected.